 Rutherford B. Hayes: Family Life

 There were, of course, formal entertainments which, despite the absence of wine and liquor, were lavish affairs.
-Lucy was not entirely comfortable at state dinners, which were too formal even with the Hayeses presiding.
+Lucy, despite her status as the first college-educated First Lady, was not entirely comfortable at state dinners, which were too formal even with the Hayeses presiding.
 She did loosen up traditional New Year's receptions and formal levees (about once a month during the Winter social season) by inviting a bevy of young women from Ohio and elsewhere to put guests at ease.
 Among them was a future first lady, Helen Herron, who later married William Howard Taft.
-Lucy was accused of being a matchmaker and indeed two of her young friends did meet their husbands while visiting the White House.
+Lucy gained a reputation as a matchmaker, and indeed two of her young friends did meet their husbands while visiting the White House.